ict4s24-tcict/ict4s24-tcict.github.io/README.md

     - ask for talk abstract
     - ask for what you want to get out of this process
     - no reviews
-- send "Call for Contributons" to mailing lists and colleagues
+- send "Call for Contributions" to mailing lists and colleagues
 - identify and contact invited speakers